AyeCode/userswp/readme.txt

 == Changelog ==

+= 1.0.18 =
+* Choose tabs in profile setting not displaying tabs sometime - FIXED

 = 1.0.17 =
 * In some cases the usermeta table is not created on activation - FIXED